gigasquid/gigasquid.github.io/source/_posts/2017-05-27-self-publishing-for-the-creative-coder.markdown

 ## Any last words of advice?

-There is an great joy from creating a story and sharing it with others.
+There is a great joy from creating a story and sharing it with others.
 Take your book idea, nurture it, and bring it to life.
 Then publish it and we can celebrate together.